Anne Margrethe Hausken: World cup 2008

 With the two victories from Ventspils, Hausken got a flying start in the World Cup in 2008.
 In the next event, the middle distance at the O-festivalen in Siggerud, she again finished first.
 This was her first major win in the middle course.
 The next day's long distance was a pursuit race where she was passed by Minna Kauppi but finished second, only a few seconds behind Kauppi.
 With 417 points and victories in three of the first five races she was ranked first in the WC 2008.
 Further five wins secured her the overall victory in the 2008 World Cup, with a total of 917 points.
 Behind her came Minna Kauppi, second with 747 points, and Helena Jansson, overall third with 430 points.

 Clubs and career

-Hausken, grown up in Karmøy, has represented her "home" club Torvastad IL, and later Bækkelagets SK.
+Hausken, grown up in Karmøy Municipality, has represented her "home" club Torvastad IL, and later Bækkelagets SK.
 After suffering from overtraining, she abandoned training for two years (1999 and 2000), but returned to the sport in 2001.
 She currently competes for Nydalens SK.